JuliaVTK/WriteVTK.jl/README.md

 ### Add some data to the file

-In a VTK file, field data can be associated to grid points or to data cells (see [Defining cells](#defining-cells) for details on cells).
+In a VTK file, data can be associated to grid points or to data cells (see [Defining cells](#defining-cells) for details on cells).
 Data is written to a VTK file object using the syntax
 ```julia